svermaP/GameOfLife/README.md

 # Conway's Game of Life (C++)

-A lightweight implementation of Conway's Game of Life written in C++.
-Simulates a 2D cellular automaton evolving over time, following the original rules devised by mathematician John Conway.
+A simple C++ implementation of Conway’s Game of Life.
+Uses a 2D grid to simulate how cells live, die, or reproduce across generations based on the original rules.
+Built to practice working with arrays, neighbor-checking logic, and simulation loops.
+Prints each generation to the terminal.

 ### Features
 - Cell evolution within terminal